ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The profile document should list the COSE algorithms that a Verifier must implement.
 The Attester will select one of them.
 Since there is no negotiation, the Verifier should implement all algorithms listed in the profile.
+If detached submodules are used, the COSE algorithms allowed for their digests should also be in the profile.

 ### Verification Key Identification